Qapla'! Let's see how that worthless petaQ

 - The Halo fanfic Enemy Of My Enemy invokes a partial use of this, crossing over with Ramming Always Works when the Pride of Sanghelios performs an engines-first ram on the Implacable Duty in the opening chapters and the super-heated engines cause as much damage as the impact itself.

-- Planet of the Apes remake, when Leo uses the crashed Oberon's main thruster to burn the ape army's first wave.
+- Leo in the Planet of the Apes remake uses the crashed Oberon's main thruster to burn the ape army's first wave.

 - The Batmobile's jet engine is used as a weapon in Batman Returns to put the torch on the Fire Breather in the opening fight.